 - PPP Username/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - Authentication Type Choose one authentication type from AUTO-AUTH, PAP, CHAP and MS-CHAP. - Addressing Type There are two types of assignation for IPv6 address: SLAAC (Stateless address auto-configuration) and DHCPv6 (Dynamic Host Configuration Protocol for IPv6) Server. - MTU(Bytes) The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1500 Bytes.
+These fields are case-sensitive. - Authentication Type Choose one authentication type from AUTO-AUTH, PAP, CHAP and MS-CHAP. - Addressing Type There are two types of assignation for IPv6 address: SLAAC (Stateless address auto-configuration) and DHCPv6 (Dynamic Host Configuration Protocol for IPv6) Server. - MTU(Bytes) The normal MTU (Maximum Transmission Unit) value for most Ethernet networks is 1480 Bytes.
 For some ISPs, you may need to modify the MTU.
-But this is rarely required, and should not be done unless you are sure it is necessary for your ISP connection. - Enable MLD Proxy Enable the Multicast Listener Discovery (MLD) Proxy function if you need. - Use IPv6 address specified by ISP Input a static IPv6 address from the ISP. - Set IPv6 DNS Server manually Enter the IP address of the IPv6 DNS server and secondary IPv6 DNS server.
+But this is rarely required, and should not be done unless you are sure it is necessary for your ISP connection. - Use IPv6 address specified by ISP Input a static IPv6 address from the ISP. - Set IPv6 DNS Server manually Enter the IP address of the IPv6 DNS server and secondary IPv6 DNS server.